Complete Guide

 in Minutes

-Step-by-step instructions for Windows, Mac, and Linux.
-From installing Docker to streaming your first album — and going remote if you want.
+Step by step instructions for Windows, Mac, and Linux.
+From installing Docker to streaming your first album, and going remote if you want.

 The fastest way to get SugarSpin running.
-The installer checks for Docker, finds your music folder, and launches everything automatically — on any machine, any CPU.
+The installer checks for Docker, finds your music folder, and launches everything automatically, on any machine, any CPU.

 Open Terminal and run this single command.
 Works on Intel and Apple Silicon (M1/M2/M3).